cvxgrp/pymde/docs/_sources/preprocess/index.rst.txt

 Preprocessing based on neighbors can be thought of as a "sparsifying"
 operation: they take data and return a sparse graph (the ``knn_graph``).
+For dense data, neighbor computation uses a custom exact k-nearest neighbor algorithm implemented in Rust, accelerated with Rayon and BLAS.

+**Sparse data.** When the data matrix is a ``scipy.sparse`` matrix, ``k_nearest_neighbors`` will use `pynndescent <https://github.com/lmcinnes/pynndescent>`_ for neighbor computation if it is installed, avoiding conversion to a dense matrix.
+If ``pynndescent`` is not installed, the sparse data will be converted to dense before computing neighbors.
+For very large sparse matrices the conversion can be memory-intensive.
+Install it with
+``pip install pynndescent``.

 .. autofunction:: pymde.preprocess.k_nearest_neighbors
     :noindex: